daos-stack/daos/docs/admin/administration.md

 ```

 The command output shows online DAOS storage utilization, only including storage
-statistics for devices that have been formatted by DAOS control-plane and assigned
+statistics for devices that have been formatted by the DAOS control plane and assigned
 to a currently running rank of the DAOS system.
 This represents the storage that
 can host DAOS pools.
 ```bash